- At the domain level

 @

-or leave it blank (depending on the DNS provider).v=spf1 include:_spf.google.com ~all
+or leave it blank (depending on the DNS provider). - In the Value/Answer/Destination field, enter your SPF record.

 What does this mean?